 Monster Hunters, aliens and more coming in July.

 July isn’t exactly the most bustling month when it comes to video games (and what a coincidence – June wasn’t exactly all that hot either).
-But that doesn’t mean there aren’t some awesome titles to look forward, whether you’re interested in a hack and slash dungeon crawler, a traditional JRPG in the vein of Chrono Trigger or a Metroidvania title from Insomniac.
+But that doesn’t mean there aren’t some awesome titles to look forward, whether you’re interested in a hack and slash dungeon crawler or a Metroidvania title from Insomniac.
 There’s plenty to look forward to, especially as we roll into one of the busiest periods of the year.

 We know what you’re thinking.
 “Ghostbusters?
 The game based on the remake?
 Are you serious?”
 Well, the good news is that FireForge Games action title, which supports co-op, will feature a brand new cast of characters.
 In fact, they seem to be high school students.
 We can sense your enthusiasm waning but hey, Extreme Ghostbusters had high school students and it was a pretty good show.
 Yes?
 No?
 July 12th is the date so yeah.
 Get hyped.